pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/reference.md

 #### Private Dependency Packages

-If you want to private GitHub repositories, including private packages and resources, the Pulumi program needs access to the SSH private key granted permissions to connect with Github.
-Failure to do so may result in remote deployments being unable to access those private artifacts, and the deployment may fail.
+If your Pulumi Deployment requires access to private GitHub repositories, e.g. your program uses a private Go module, it is necessary to configure an SSH key with access to the required repos.
+Without the correct configuration, the Deployment will be unable to access those private artifacts, and the deployment may fail.

-As a current fix, using the following will allow you to create a private key and allow access to GitHub using SSH to pull down the appropriate artifacts properly:
+The following will allow you to configure a private key and allow access to GitHub using SSH to pull down the appropriate artifacts properly:

 1. Add the following code into the `Pre-run commands` and toggle on `Skip automatic dependency installation step` in Advanced Settings: